-Although for fifteen years, before moving to New Mexico, I enjoyed excellent Mexican food in Colorado, I never noticed late-summer commercial chile-roasting on the state’s street corners and in the state’s supermarket parking lots.
-Now, in the San Luis Valley, I continued to assume this was a charming practice confined to New Mexico.
+Although for 15 years, before moving to New Mexico, I enjoyed excellent Mexican food in Colorado, I never noticed late-summer commercial chile-roasting on Colorado’s street corners and in its supermarket parking lots.
+Arriving in the Valley, I continued to assume this was a practice unique to New Mexico.

-Thus, I was surprised when, one late afternoon in mid-August, while driving on Hunt Avenue just south of downtown, I got the unmistakable whiff―that intoxicating, sweet-smoky odor―of roasting long-green chiles.
-Sure enough, a roaster, a gridironed metal drum that revolves just above some propane gas-fed flames, was operating in the parking lot of Atencio’s Market, so I just had to pull into the lot―not, I told myself, to make a purchase, merely to watch and smell.
-By the roaster, I joined several other addicts, along with the man with the denim apron, long brakeman’s gloves, and wire brush who operated the device.
+Thus, I was surprised when, one late-afternoon in mid-August, while driving on State Avenue just south of downtown Alamosa, I got the unmistakable whiff―that intoxicating, sweet-smoky odor―of roasting long-green chiles.
+Sure enough, a roaster, a gridironed metal drum that revolved just above some propane gas-fed flames, was operating in the parking lot of Atencio’s Market, so I just had to pull into the lot―not, I told myself, to make a purchase, merely to watch and smell.
+By the roaster, I joined several other addicts, along with the man with the denim apron, long brakeman’s gloves, and wire brush who operated and maintained the device.

 I was surprised.
 I didn’t think a chile seed had a prayer beyond the air, water, soil, sunlight, and agricultural sorcery of Hatch, New Mexico, the (self-proclaimed) “chile capital of the world.”

-Good heavens, had I been greatly enjoying Colorado chile in various Alamosa restaurants since my arrival?
+Good heavens, I wondered, had I been enjoying Colorado chile in various Alamosa restaurants since my arrival?

 There, I spread some foil in our stove’s broiler, upon which I laid the washed peppers.
 I turned on the broiler.
 I dumped some ice into a pot of water.

 I turned the chiles over and over until they had sufficiently blackened and blistered.
-I dropped them into the pot of ice water and stirred, to coax the hot chile flesh from the charred skin, a technique I’d learned in Anthony.
+I dropped them into the pot of ice water and stirred, to coax the hot chile flesh from the charred skin, a technique I’d learned in our kitchen in Anthony.

 I plunged my bare hands into the pot and removed the peppers.
-I carefully removed the skins―generally not eaten when charred―from the flesh.
+I carefully separated the skins (generally not recommended for eating when charred) from the flesh.
 Hunger increasing, I took a knife and sliced off the head of each pepper.
 Then I sliced open each pepper lengthwise and scrapped away the seeds.

-But never mind this temporary discomfort: I was curious, my taste buds were longing, and those chiles weren’t getting any warmer by the thermometer.
+But never mind this discomfort: My taste buds were longing, and those chiles weren’t getting any warmer by the thermometer.
 I lightly salted the flesh of a chile, cut off a segment of it, and, with a fork (gratuitous, really, at this point), popped the segment into my mouth.